What are Annual General Meetings (AGMs) in Singapore?

 Exemption from Holding AGMs

-Private companies are exempted from holding AGMs if they send their financial statements to its members within 5 months from the company’s FYE.
+Private companies can be exempted from holding AGMs if they send their financial statements to its members within 5 months from the company’s FYE.
 Dormant private companies that are exempted from having to prepare financial statements are also exempted from holding AGMs.

 However, this exemption is subject to certain conditions: